MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## AWS Storage Gateway
 A hybrid cloud storage between on-premises environments and the AWS Cloud .
 It is the service that enables your on-premises applications to seamlessly use AWS cloud storage.

+## AWS Data Pipeline
+Is a web service that helps customers reliably process and move data between different AWS compute and storage services, as well as on-premises data sources.

 # Configuration Management

 ## AWS CloudFormation